Nimanita/legendary-spoon/README.md

 2. **Download a model**
    - Open LM Studio
    - Go to the "Discover" tab
-   - Search for and download a model (e.g., "Llama 2 7B Chat")
+   - Search for and download a model (e.g., "qwen2.5-coder-1.5b-instruct-q4")

 3. **Start the local server**
    - Go to the "Local Server" tab